five0ffour/mongo-scraper/README.md

 # mongo-scraper
-Mongoose based web scraper for all the news that's fit to print
+Mongoose based web scraper for all the news that's fit to print.
+Scrapes the headline articles from TechRepublic.com and saves them in a Mongo Database using Mongoose and deployed in Heroku.

 # Current status
 Heroku deployment active and connected to Git deploys